micahnut/friedmans-curve/README.md

 1. Enter the clock time normally.
 2. Set `Day` to `1` for next day, `2` for the following day, etc.
-3. The graph expands horizontally and can be scrolled if needed.
+3. The graph expands horizontally when needed.

 Example: